Sirupsen/sirupsen.github.io/_posts/2017-11-21-how-to-find-and-engage-your-audience-with-Slack-and-IFTTT.md

 I’d recommend pulling up [Twitter’s documentation on advanced search](https://support.twitter.com/articles/71577), their section on refining can be combined refine a search to your needs.
 And test out a pile of queries on Twitter’s home page until you get narrow results that suit you.

 For example just "error messages" is a freakin’ firehouse.
-But if I search for **\[filter:images “error message**”](https://twitter.com/search?src=typd&q=filter%3Aimages%20%E2%80%9Cerror%20message%E2%80%9D) to only grab Tweets that have an image (hopefully of an error I can chase down) and the exact phrase “error message” I get much better results.
+But if I search for [filter:images “error message”](https://twitter.com/search?src=typd&q=filter%3Aimages%20%E2%80%9Cerror%20message%E2%80%9D) to only grab Tweets that have an image (hopefully of an error I can chase down) and the exact phrase “error message” I get much better results.

 Once you find terms you like, pipe them to our channel with a new IFTTT applet, using Twitter’s triggers instead of the RSS triggers we’ve been using.